Canada Northern Lights - Aurora Borealis

-Canada Northern Lights, also known as the Canadian Aurora Borealis, is a natural phenomenon attracting travelers to the northern regions of Canada in anticipation of catching a glimpse of the Northern Lights which illuminate the northern skies in a rainbow of colors.
+Canada Northern Lights - Aurora Borealis is a natural phenomenon attracting travelers to the northern regions of Canada in anticipation of catching a glimpse of these dancing lights which illuminate the northern skies in a rainbow of colors.

-Canada's Northern Lights can be viewed on many nights of the year, however, weather conditions may impact viewing visibility.
-When nights are longer, between October and March, the viewing conditions and colors are at their best.
+Canada Northern Lights can be viewed on many nights of the year in some of Canada's north.
+As we move south the weather conditions, light pollution and temperatures may impact viewing visibility.
+When the nights are longer, between October and March, the viewing conditions and colors are at their best in Northern Canada.

-Throughout the northern regions of many of our provinces and all of our territories are lodges and tour companies catering to the crowds who arrive every season to experience the Aurora Borealis.
+Throughout the northern regions of our Canadian provinces and all of our territories are wilderness lodges.
+Selected lodges provide northern light tours and accommodations.

 Companies showcasing the Northern Lights vary in what services they provide.
-Services may include accommodations, meals and transportation to and from the viewing grounds.
+Services may or may not include accommodations, meals and transportation to and from the viewing grounds.